wouterpeere/GHEtool/docs/sources/code/Validation/inter_sizing_tool_comparison.rst

 +++++++++++++++++++++
 Test 2
 +++++++++++++++++++++

+Shonder et al. (2000) utilized data from an elementary school in Lincoln, Nebraska, for an inter-model comparison nearly two decades ago.
+With advancements in sizing tools, this case was revisited for current validation.
+The test case involves a borehole field with 12 × 10 boreholes, each 73 meters deep and spaced 6 meters apart.
+The test uses a specific load profile with monthly peak building loads of varying durations, ranging from 1 to 11 hours.
+The results presented are based on a 6-hour peak load duration for the L2- and L3-methods in GHEtool.

 .. list-table:: Calculated borefield lengths for Test 2 with  a peak load duration of 6 hours and imposed Rb=0.113 m.K/W
    :header-rows: 1